The 2017 Conservation License Plate Grant round is now open!

 - Applications from any organization submitting Conservation License Plate Grant applications to more than one of the Department of Cultural Resources’ divisions for a project or projects in a single grant cycle.

-- Work that has been begun or completed, in any part, prior to N.H.
-Division of Historical Resources Conservation License Plate grant award acceptance by the Governor & Council.
+- Work that has been begun or completed, in any part, prior to Division of Historical Resources Conservation License Plate grant award approval.

 Grant Application Form